Salvador Ramos: Everything we know about 18-year-old Texas school mass shooter

 Friends and family members said Ramos was bullied in middle school and junior high for his stutter and lisp.
 Considering himself Ramos’ best friend in eighth grade, Stephen Garcia said he had a difficult school experience.

 “He was the nicest kid, the most shyest kid.
-He just needed to break out of his shell,” he added.
+He just needed to break out of his shell.”

 Mr Garcia said Ramos once posted a photo of himself with black eyeliner, prompting a large number of comments that included derogatory language levelled at gay people.

-Mr Garcia said he tried to defend Ramos, but when he moved to another area of Texas because of his mother’s job, Ramos “just started being a different person”.
+He said he tried to defend his friend, but when Mr Garcia moved to another area of Texas because of his mother’s job, Ramos “just started being a different person”.

+After he moved away, he said Ramos left school and began dressing in all black, grew out his hair and started using military boots, he said.

 Missed large parts of school year, wasn’t set to graduate alongside classmates